Brainz22/useful_notes/flow4L1TriggerRate.md

 3. As instructed in the repo suggested in step 2, we have to do `cmsRun`.
 First, I did `cd /uscms/home/rmarroqu/nobackup/CMS_L1Trigger_Analysis/work/CMSSW_14_0_0_pre3/src/PhysicsTools/L1Nano` (this the folder `\L1Nano` in the repo you cloned above).
 Then, `cmsRun test/v33_rerunL1wTT_cfg.py`.

-4. Run the `cmsDriver` Command as follows:
+4. Run the `cmsDriver` Command inside a `.sh` file as usual, `bash cmsDriver.sh`, for example.
+The contents in that `.sh` file will be:

 Then, Daniel is suggesting:
 ```bash